Trains in Germany

 Families will love a visit to Aquafelix, a large waterpark with water slides for all ages.
 The park houses a waterfall and rafting equipment for family members.
 Treat your taste buds at 80 Fame which provides a wide variety of steaks and high-end desserts.
 Alta Marea is known for its seafood options, while Piccadilly offers vegan and gluten-free dishes.

-When taking the train between Rome and Civitavecchia, you can choose to depart from train stations like Roma Termini, Roma Tiburtina and Roma Ostiense.
-Your trip can end in train stations such as Civitavecchia, Civitavecchia Marittima and Civitavecchia, Civitavecchia Port.
+When departing from Rome, you have various train station options to start your journey from including Roma Termini, Roma Tiburtina and Roma Ostiense.
+When arriving in Civitavecchia, you can end your journey in train stations like Civitavecchia, Civitavecchia Marittima and Civitavecchia, Civitavecchia Port.

-Passengers traveling this route most often arrive at Civitavecchia and need to travel approximately 0 mile (s) / 0 km from the train station to the city center in Civitavecchia.
+Passengers traveling this route most often arrive at Civitavecchia and need to travel approximately 0.5 miles (772 m) from the train station to the city center in Civitavecchia.

 Here are some other resources that might have the information you need